Russia's Lavrov calls for talks to ease Qatar stand-off

-MOSCOW Russian foreign minister Sergei Lavrov told Qatar on Saturday of its concern over Arab nations cutting ties with the Gulf state and called for talks to solve the crisis.
+MOSCOW (Reuters) - Russian foreign minister Sergei Lavrov told Qatar on Saturday of its concern over Arab nations cutting ties with the Gulf state and called for talks to solve the crisis.

 "As a matter of policy we do not interfere in the internal affairs of other countries or their bilateral relations with each other.
 But it does not give us joy when relations between our partners deteriorate," Lavrov told Qatar's foreign minister Sheikh Mohammed bin Abdulrahman al-Thani at talks in Moscow.